mobilecoinfoundation/mobilecoin/attest/verifier/config/README.md

 the current release and the next release.
 These measurements can be checked against the mobilecoin github releases page: https://github.com/mobilecoinfoundation/mobilecoin/releases.

-The use of `MRSIGNER` is also supported, but the product svn (security version number) must be supplied.
+The use of `MRSIGNER` is also supported, but the product SVN (security version number) must be supplied.

 ```json
 ...